dmpierre/zkrsa/README.md

 The `circom-rsa-verify` folder contains all necessary circuits and tests for carrying out such signature verifications.
 It has been cloned from [here](https://github.com/zkp-application/circom-rsa-verify).
 You should check it out!
 This allows us to perform proof generation and verification of valid RSA signatures.

-The `zkrsa-ui` contains the UI for generating or verifying proofs of valid RSA signatures using circom.
+The `frontend` folder contains the UI for generating or verifying proofs of valid RSA signatures using circom.

 ### Signing messages from the CLI